kauri-io/Content/EthersJs/accelerating-development-with-ethersjs.md

 <div></div>
 ```

-To create a wallet, we use the wallet.createRandom() to create a random public and private key.
-We can use this wallet to do other actions with, such as creating transactions and signing messages.
+To create a wallet, we use the `wallet.createRandom()` to create a random public and private key.
+We can use this wallet for other actions, such as creating transactions and signing messages.

-/src/app/wallet/wallet.component.ts
+In `/src/app/wallet/wallet.component.ts`, change the `onSubmit() {}` function to the below:

 ```
 onSubmit() {